Moguri/blend2bam/README.md

 `blend2bam` has support for multiple backend "pipelines."
 Currently, `gltf` and `egg` are supported.
 For Blender 2.7x, `gltf` uses [blendergltf](https://github.com/Kupoman/blendergltf) and [panda3d-gltf](https://github.com/Moguri/panda3d-gltf) while `egg` uses [YABEE](https://github.com/09th/YABEE) and `egg2bam` from the Panda3d SDK.
-For Blender 2.8+, only `gltf` is supported uses the glTF exporter built into Blender 2.8+ instead of blendergltf.
+For Blender 2.80+, only `gltf` is supported and uses the glTF exporter built into Blender 2.80+ instead of blendergltf.
 The below table hightlights some of the differences.

 |Feature|glTF (2.7x)|EGG (2.7x)|glTF (2.8+)|